rclone/rclone/docs/content/sftp.md

     VAR1=value VAR2=value

-and pass variables with spaces in in quotes, eg
+and pass variables with spaces in quotes, eg

     "VAR3=value with space" "VAR4=value with space" VAR5=nospacehere